Those who are passionate about technology and computer programming may be interested in becoming a software developer.

 Expectations: Salary and Career Advancement

-The salary of a software developer will vary based on location, the size of the company for which they work and their level of experience.
-The annual median wage for developers in May 2012 was $90,060 according to the Bureau of Labor Statistics.
-Employment for those in this occupation is expected to grow 22 percent by the year 2022.
+The salary of software developers varies based on location, the size of their employer and their level of experience.
+The annual median wage for developers is $102,280, according to the Bureau of Labor Statistics.
+Employment for those in this occupation is expected to grow 17 percent by 2024.

 Most software developers work more than 40 hours per week.
-However, the more expertise in programming one can gain, the more employable he or she becomes.
-Job prospects grow with experience knowledge of current programming tools and languages.
+However, the more expertise in programming developers can gain, the more employable they become.
+Job prospects grow with experience and knowledge of current programming tools and languages.

 To advance in the software development field, developers must begin supervising projects from the first phase through completion.
 Software developers who are successful at managing the demands of this process are sometimes promoted to IT project managers.
 Though the demands and responsibilities of an IT manager’s job are larger than that of a software developer, they are also better paid and may have more flexible schedules.